 Glen Edward Rogers has several nicknames: "The Cross Country Killer," "The Casanova Killer," and the "The Red Head Killer."
-From 1994 until 1995, Rogers crisscrossed the country, leaving death and violence in his wake and victims in California, Kentucky, Mississippi, Florida, Ohio, and Louisiana.
+From 1993-1995, Rogers crisscrossed the country, leaving death and violence in his wake and victims in California, Kentucky, Mississippi, Florida, Ohio, and Louisiana.

 His approach was fairly simple and involved hanging out in a dive bar, buying drinks for anyone he found appealing, and then asking one of these women for a ride to his motel room or apartment.
 At the time of these murders, Rogers sported long hair and a beard and was considered very attractive by the women who agreed to the fatal error of taking him home.